Canada: Merger Review

 That said, the Commissioner has recently stated that the Bureau may require behavioural remedies to resolve concerns with a merger when structural remedies are either unavailable or insufficient.31

-Over the past year, Commissioner John Pecman has continued to promote the Bureau’s new Transparency Initiative, which includes several new practices aimed at increasing transparency, including moving toward greater visibility into the economic analysis the Bureau undertakes in the course of its reviews.
-Further to this, the Bureau released a white paper written by its TD MacDonald Chair in Industrial Economics, which provides an analysis of the economics tools and techniques the Bureau uses when investigating retail mergers.32 The Bureau published 12 position statements over the past year, which are designed to communicate the results and briefly describe the Bureau’s analysis of a particular proposed merger.
+Commissioner John Pecman has continued to promote the Bureau’s Transparency Initiative, which includes several new practices aimed at increasing transparency, including the publication of updated instructions related to supplementary information requests in its Merger Review Process Guidelines.32 The Bureau published 14 position statements over the past year, which are designed to communicate the results and briefly describe the Bureau’s analysis of a particular proposed merger.
 Moreover, it continues to publish monthly reports of concluded merger reviews.
-Finally, the Bureau published for comment a draft version of a new Pre-Merger Notification Interpretation Guideline to assist parties in interpreting and applying the provisions of the Competition Act relating to notifiable transactions.33
+Finally, the Bureau published a new Pre-Merger Notification Interpretation Guideline to assist parties in interpreting and applying the provisions of the Competition Act relating to notifiable transactions.33

 - Competition Act, RSC, c C-34, as amended (Competition Act).